jai-sinha/lap-timer-companion/README.md

 ## Notes

-- This project heavily borrows from this example's Swift implementation of the Connect IQ iOS SDK (as opposed to the Objective-C example provided by Garmin).
+- This project borrows from [this example's](https://github.com/dougw/Garmin-ExampleApp-Swift) Swift implementation of the Connect IQ iOS SDK (as opposed to the Objective-C example provided by Garmin).
 (Thanks, Doug!)